miku/siskin/docs/Cheatsheet.md

 }
 ```

-The keys can be directly appended to the hostport:
+To lookup a document, the key can be used as path in the URL, like:

 ```
 $ curl -s 172.18.113.99:8820/ai-49-aHR0cDovL2R4LmRvaS5vcmcvMTAuMTAzNy8xMDE2Ny0wMDU | jq -rc '.url'